Vox1oot/Vox1oot/README.md

   ![image](https://www.codewars.com/users/vox1oot/badges/small)
   - :zap: At the moment, I am a <a href=https://ru.hexlet.io/>Hexlet</a> programming school student 🎓
-  - :zap: I aspire to become a front-end developer 💻
+  - :zap: I aspire to become a front-end developer 💻.
+I want to create cool user interfaces
   - :telescope: I'm looking for a job!
 </div>